 Tasmania’s tulip season is world renowned.
 And that’s thanks to Dutch explorer Abel Tasman who was the first European to land here back when Australia was called New Holland.

 Now for three weeks in late September and early October, visitors flock to this dreamy seaside plateau to celebrate this much-loved perennial.

-Of course, don’t forget Tasmania has lots of other great festivals to plan your trip around.
+Of course, don’t forget, Tasmania has lots of other great festivals and plenty of things to do to plan your trip around.